Jeremy-Diamond/wdd330_Final_Project_Server/README.md

 ## Prerequisites

+## Setup
+-use npm init to help configure package.json file

 - You must have Node installed.

-## Setup

-- `npm install`
-- `npm run start` starts up a local server and updates on any JS or CSS/SCSS changes.

-## Other commands

-- `npm run build` to build final files when you are ready to turn in.
-- `npm run lint` to run ESLint against your code to find errors.
-- `npm run format` to run Prettier to automatically format your code.
+for server use npm install express

+node index.js starts the server to run the api while your window is open